belmix/zclassic-swing-wallet-ui-1/docs/Readme-Mac.md

 1. Limitation: Wallet encryption has been temporarily disabled in ZCash due to stability problems.
 A corresponding issue [#1552](https://github.com/zcash/zcash/issues/1552) has been opened by the ZCash developers.
 Correspondingly wallet encryption has been temporarily disabled in the ZCash Desktop GUI Wallet.
-1. Issue: the GUI wallet does not work correctly if zcashd is started with a custom data directory, like:
+1. Issue: the GUI wallet does not work correctly if zend is started with a custom data directory, like:
-`zcashd -datadir=/home/data/whatever` This will be fixed in later versions.
+`zend -datadir=/home/data/whatever` This will be fixed in later versions.
 1. Issue: GUI data tables (transactions/addresses etc.) allow copying of data via double click but also allow editing.
 The latter needs to be disabled.
 1. Limitation: The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
 A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened for the ZCash developers - soon to be fixed.
 A fix for the GUI wallet may be expected within 1-2 weeks.
-1. Limitation: The CPU percentage shown to be taken by zcashd is the average for the entire lifetime of the process.
+1. Limitation: The CPU percentage shown to be taken by zend is the average for the entire lifetime of the process.
 This is not very useful.
 This will be improved in future versions.